drivendataorg/zamba/docs/docs/train-tutorial.md

     ```
 Note that the above will not run yet because labels are not specified.

+The more training data you have, the better the resulting model will be.
+It is recommended to have a minimum of 100 example videos per species.
+Having an imbalanced dataset - for example, one where most of the vidoes are blank - will not negatively impact training, as long as there are sufficient videos per species.

 ### 2. Specify your labels

 Your labels should be saved in a `.csv` file with columns for filepath and label.
 For example: